 So, bear with us till the end.

-Factors that are closely related to solar panel Recycling Process
+Factors that are closely related to the solar panel Recycling Process

 The journey of solar panels started back in the late 80s by a young physicist Charles Fritts.
 However, solar panels have gained huge popularity and have come to use over the past decade.